 GetResponse is an online marketing platform for small businesses and specifically ecommerce companies.
 Out of 806 reviews on G2, 194 mention the quality of the company's customer service.

 We always say how important it is to reply to customer feedback, and GetResponse proves it in action.
 Their agents reply to each and every review on G2, Trustpilot, and Capterra.
-By doing so, they not only demonstrate their customer service in action but also provide a better customer experience to users that didn’t reach out to them directly for some reasons.
+By doing so, they not only demonstrate their customer service in action but also provide a better customer experience to users that didn’t reach out to them directly for some reason.

 B2B customer service best practices